Degree-Preserving Randomized Response for Graph Neural Networks under Local Differential Privacy: Introduction

-In addition, the RR does not provide high accuracy even in a \textit{customized privacy setting} (as in Facebook \cite{Facebook_privacy}) where some users hide their friend lists and other users reveal their friend lists.
+In addition, the RR does not provide high accuracy even in a \textit{customized privacy setting} (as in Facebook \cite{Facebook_privacy}) where some users hide their neighbor lists and other users reveal their neighbor lists.
 We refer to the former users as \textit{private users} and the latter as \textit{non-private users}.
-The RR makes the friend lists of the private users dense.
+The RR makes the neighbor lists of the private users dense.
 Consequently, it destroys the graph structure and ruins the neighborhood aggregation for non-private users.
 Thus, the accuracy is hardly increased with an increase in the non-private users, as shown in our experiments.
 Moreover, the RR has large time and space complexity and is impractical for large-scale graphs; e.g., the memory size is $1$ TB in the Orkut social network \cite{Yang_ICDM12} with three million users.

-To address these issues, we propose a novel LDP algorithm, which we call the \textit{DPRR (Degree-Preserving Randomized Response)}.
-Our DPRR provides LDP for edges while preserving each user's degree information.
-Therefore, it is suitable for the neighborhood aggregation strategy in GNNs.
+To address these issues, we propose a novel LDP algorithm, which we call the \textit{DPRR (Degree-Preserving Randomized Response)}. \colorB{Our DPRR uses edge sampling \cite{Bera_KDD20,Eden_FOCS15,Imola_USENIX22,Wu_TKDE16} preceded with Warner's RR, and works as follows.
+First, it adds the Laplacian noise to each user's degree to provide edge LDP \cite{Qin_CCS17}.
+Then, it tunes the sampling probability based on the noisy degree.
+Finally, it applies Warner's RR and edge sampling so that each user's degree information is preserved under edge LDP.
+We use two privacy budgets, $\epsilon_1$ and $\epsilon_2$, for the Laplacian mechanism and Warner's RR, respectively.
+By the (general) sequential composition \cite{DP_Li}, our DPRR provides $(\epsilon_1 + \epsilon_2)$-edge LDP.}

+\colorB{Since our DPRR preserves each user's degree information,} it is suitable for the neighborhood aggregation strategy in GNNs.
 It also works very well in the customized privacy setting -- the accuracy is rapidly increased with an increase in non-private users.
 We show that our DPRR significantly outperforms Warner's RR, especially in the customized setting.
 Moreover, we show that the DPRR is much more efficient than the RR in that the DPRR needs much less time for both training and classification and much less memory; e.g., the memory size is about $30$ MB even in the Orkut social network explained above.